Guide: The Idea Submission Template

 Why a Submission Template Matters

 A submission template does three things.
 First, it makes evaluation dramatically faster because every submission answers the same questions in the same order.
-Second, it improves the quality of submissions because people think more clearly when they have to answer specific questions rather than writing into a blank box.
-Third, it creates a shared language for reviewing ideas, so two evaluators working independently are assessing the same things.
+Second, it improves the quality of submissions because people think more clearly when they have to answer specific questions rather than write into an empty box.
+Third, it creates a shared language for idea review, so two evaluators working independently are assessing the same things.

-The template below is designed to be short enough that people will actually complete it, and specific enough that submissions are actually useful.
+The template below is designed to be short enough that people will actually fill it in, and specific enough that submissions will actually be useful.

 The Idea Submission Template